-Salford City delivered a three-point treat in the form of a 2-0 win against Oldham Athletic at The Peninsula Stadium.
+Salford City moved up to 11th in Sky Bet League Two with a 2-0 win against Oldham Athletic at The Peninsula Stadium.

 In blustery conditions as Storm Arwen passed through the North West, the Ammies controlled the first half after Davis Keillor-Dunn’s early sighter for Oldham and took the lead on the stroke of half time when Matthew Lund headed in a Josh Morris cross.

 The visitors came close to levelling in the second half when substitute Jack Stobbs hit the bar.
 But almost immediately after Salford doubled their advantage when a long Donald Love throw-in was flicked on by Jordan Turnbull, with Brandon Thomas-Asante alert to fire in the second from close range and put the contest to bed.

 Manager Gary Bowyer felt the character from Tuesday’s late draw carried through as his side finished November unbeaten in six games, with two wins and a draw in the last eight days.

 “It was terrible conditions for both sides and it was very difficult to get the ball down and play, but I think the spirit that we showed again from the other night, down to nine men and getting a draw, carried over to today.

 “We’re delighted with the three points and to end the week and get seven out of nine is fantastic.”

 Opening goalscorer Lund was one of three changes from the Bristol Rovers draw as he returned from suspension, and he made it two goals in two games as he guided in Morris’ cross after a clever free kick on the right that involved Liam Shephard too.